Zekiah-A/Subliminal/README.md

 ### License:
 The content of this site itself is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) and the underlying source code used to format and display that content is licensed under the [GNU GPL-3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Summaries of these licenses are available at [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) and [GPL-3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).

+For plaintext versions of these licenses, see enclosed copies in the project source at `LICENSE` and `CONTENT_LICENSE` respectively